tonyltf/cryptocurrencies-monitors/README.md

 - Scalability:
   - Currently it is using Docker Compose to run apps, ideally using k8s can minimize changes to apps/containers but provide the scalability, i.e. multiple backend services can be run
 - Data storage:
-  - Currently the application does not use any database service as it is depending on pass throught data
+  - Currently the application does not use any database service as it is depending on pass through data, if past data will be needed that we should add a database

 ## Timebox